linebender/xilem/masonry/doc/ARCHITECTURE.md

 The current passes are:

-- **on_event:** Handles UX-related events, eg user interactions, timers, and IME updates.
+- **on_xxx_event:** Handles UX-related events, eg user interactions, timers, and IME updates.
 Widgets can declare these events as "handled" which has a bunch of semantic implications.
+Right now this pass is split between "cursor events" (eg mouse stuff) and "text events" (eg IME, keyboard stuff).
 - **on_status_change:** TODO.
 - **lifecycle:** Handles internal events, eg when the widget is marked as "disabled".
 - **layout:** Given size constraints, return the widget's size.
 Container widgets first call their children's layout method, then set the position and layout date of each child.